Acromegaly: Treatment

 Site of action of the different therapeutic tools in acromegaly.
 Surgery, radiotherapy, somatostatin analogues and dopamine agonists act at the level of the pituitary adenoma, while GH receptor antagonists act in the periphery by blocking the growth hormone receptor and thus impairing the effects of GH on the different tissues.

 Treatment options include surgery to remove the tumor, medications, and radiation therapy.
 Surgery is usually the preferred treatment; the smaller the tumor, the more likely surgery will be curative.
 If surgery is contraindicated or not curative, somatostatin analogues or GH receptor antagonists may be used.
 Radiation therapy may be used if neither surgery nor medications are completely effective.
 Without treatment, life expectancy is reduced by 10 years; with treatment, life expectancy is not reduced.

 Medications

 Somatostatin analogues

-The primary current medical treatment of acromegaly is to use somatostatin analogues – octreotide (Sandostatin) or lanreotide (Somatuline).
+The primary medical treatment of acromegaly is to use somatostatin analogues – octreotide (Sandostatin) or lanreotide (Somatuline).

-These somatostatin analogues are synthetic forms of a brain hormone, somatostatin, which stops GH production.
-The long-acting forms of these drugs must be injected every 2 to 4 weeks for effective treatment.
-Most people with acromegaly respond to this medication.
-In many people with acromegaly, GH levels fall within one hour and headaches improve within minutes after the injection.
-Octreotide and lanreotide are effective for long-term treatment.
-Octreotide and lanreotide have also been used successfully to treat people with acromegaly caused by non-pituitary tumors.

 Somatostatin analogues are also sometimes used to shrink large tumors before surgery.

 Because octreotide inhibits gastrointestinal and pancreatic function, long-term use causes digestive problems such as loose stools, nausea, and gas in one-third of people.
 In addition, approximately 25 percent of people with acromegaly develop gallstones, which are usually asymptomatic.
 In some cases, octreotide treatment can cause diabetes because somatostatin and its analogues can inhibit the release of insulin.
 With an aggressive adenoma that is not able to be operated on, there may be a resistance to octreotide in which case a second-generation SSA, pasireotide, may be used for tumor control.
 However, insulin and glucose levels should be carefully monitored as pasireotide has been associated with hyperglycemia by reducing insulin secretion.